ericchsieh/StockTrader/README.md

 A new user account starts with $10,000 default cash to spend.

-Tools: Python, HTML, CSS, SQL, Flask.
+Tools: Python, Flask, HTML, CSS, SQL.

 App demo: https://youtu.be/MKv7zI02waQ